transferwise/pipelinewise-tap-postgres/README.md

 The replication method can be one of `FULL_TABLE`, `INCREMENTAL` or `LOG_BASED`.

-**Note**: Log based replication requires some adjustments in the source postgres database, please read further for more information.
+**Note**: Log based replication requires a few adjustments in the source postgres database, please read further for more information.

 ### Run the tap in Sync Mode